pinakinmistry/nodejs-services-development/README.md

 The body local is created automatically by point-of-view when rendering a view because we specified the layout option.

 The point-of-view plugin that we registered in app.js decorated the reply instance with a view method.
 When we registered point-of-view, we set the root option to the views folder.
 Therefore, when we pass 'index.hbs' to reply.view it knows to look for index.hbs in the view folder.
 Similarly, the layout option that we set to 'layout.hbs' indicates to point-of-view that the layout template can be found in views/layout.hbs.
 So when we use reply.view here point-of-view first renders both the views/index.hbs file and then interpolates the rendered output into views/layout.hbs and sends the final rendered output of both files combined as the response.
 The return value of the reply.view method must be returned from the async function passed as the route handler so that Fastify knows when the route handler has finished processing the request.

+The reply.view method can take a second parameter, an object which sets the values of the template locals.
+Recall that views/hello.hbs contains a greeting template local, we pass an object with a property called greeting and a value defaulting to 'Hello' or else the value of a URL query string key named greeting.
+For instance, a request to /hello?greeting=Ahoy would result in the greeting constant being set to 'Ahoy' for that request.

 ## Serving static content and using templates with Express